randy3k/SendCode/README.md

 ### Troubleshooting

+1. Python console

+   [IPython 5.0](https://ipython.org) or [ptpython](https://github.com/jonathanslenders/ptpython) (or any repls which support bracketed paste mode) are assumed to be used.
+IPython 4.0 is still supported, but users need to disable `bracketed_paste_mode` in the settings.

 1. RStudio on Windows

    If the code is pasted on the console but it is not being executed, you need to open an empty RScript file from the menu `File -> New File -> R Script`.
-This is a quick fix to a RStudio issue: https://support.rstudio.com/hc/en-us/community/posts/208160308-ctrl-enter-doesn-t-work-in-R-console-without-a-source-file-opened
+This is a quick fix to a RStudio [issue](https://support.rstudio.com/hc/en-us/community/posts/208160308-ctrl-enter-doesn-t-work-in-R-console-without-a-source-file-opened0) on Windows.

-2. Sending code to Python console

-   [IPython 5.0](https://ipython.org) or [ptpython](https://github.com/jonathanslenders/ptpython) (or any repls which support bracketed paste mode) are assumed to be used.
-IPython 4.0 is still supported, but users need to disable `bracketed_paste_mode` in the settings.

-3. Safari-Jupyter does not work
+1. R Gui on Windows

+   Make sure the corresponding R program is opened when you are sending the text.

+1. Cmder/ Conemu on Windows

+   You might need to set the path to `ConEmuC.exe` in SendCode settings.
+For Cmder, the file is located at `<path to cmder folder>\\vendor\\conemu-maximus5\\ConEmu\\ConEmuC.exe`.

+1. Safari-Jupyter on macOS

    Most likely you haven't enabled JavaScript for AppleScript.
 Check the option "Allow JavaScript from Apple Events" in the Develop menu (the develope menu needs to be enabled in the preferences).

-4. Nothing happens

-   Make sure the corresponding program is opened when you are sending the text.

 ### Custom Keybinds